BREATHING BIOFEEDBACK. PROPER BREATHING PATTERN

 1. Calculation of the average difference between the maximum and minimum values of cardio intervals in the respiratory cycle (absolute value of RSA);

-2. Spectral analysis of the heart rhythm (power or amplitude of the spectrum in the frequency range corresponding to the duration of the respiratory cycle).
+2. Spectral analysis of the heart rhythm (power or amplitude of the spectrum in the frequency range corresponding to the respiratory cycle duration).

-It was shown that RSA is observed mainly with a slow pulse and slow breathing.
-When the heart rate or breathing rate increases the RSA became less.
+Research shows that RSA primarily occurs with a slow pulse and slow breathing.
+When the heart rate or breathing rate increases, the RSA decreases.
 Under the influence of physical movements, when the influence of the sympathetic nerve predominates, RSA also disappears.
-Slow deep breathing contributes to a clear manifestation of respiratory sinus arrhythmia and pauses between exhalation and inhalation enhance it.
+Slow, deep breathing contributes to a clear manifestation of respiratory sinus arrhythmia and pauses between exhalation and inhalation enhance it.

-The value of RSA directly depends on the psycho-emotional and physical condition of a person.
+The value of RSA directly depends on a person’s psycho-emotional and physical condition.
 The healthier the person, the greater the RSA value and the lower the biological age.
-When a solid data bank was accumulated, the following scale of biological age was compiled.
+Once researchers accumulated a solid data bank, they developed the following scale of biological age.

 RSA bit/minBiological age (years)